MadaHaz/SleepingServerStopperMod-Forge/README.md

 # Sleeping Server Stopper
-This mod is a port of the [Sleeping Server Stopper Spigot plugin](https://github.com/vincss/mcEmptyServerStopper) for Forge 1.20 (Haven't checked other versions.
-Might work).
+This mod is a port of the [Sleeping Server Stopper Spigot plugin](https://github.com/vincss/mcEmptyServerStopper) for:
+- Forge 1.20
+- Forge 1.19

 This is meant to be used with the mod [SleepingServerStarter](https://github.com/vincss/mcsleepingserverstarter) by [vincss](https://github.com/vincss).